chirpradio/command-center/README.md

 pip install -r requirements.txt
 ```

-Now change to the directory where chirpradio-machine lives, and run
+Now change to the directory where chirpradio-machine was cloned, and run

 ```
 python setup.py develop